Mezquita Philosophy — four pillars

 Indigenous communities in the Amazon, the Andes, Mesoamerica, and West Africa have carried this knowledge for thousands of years.
 The Sufi tradition within Islam found God in music, in breath, in the dissolution of the self.
 Hindu and Buddhist practice built elaborate frameworks for exploring consciousness, ego, and liberation.
 The Greek mysteries at Eleusis almost certainly involved psychoactive sacraments.
 Even the earliest Christian communities gathered in shared ritual to experience what lay beyond ordinary life.

 Psychedelics have always been one doorway into that experience.
-They are not the only one, and they are not appropriate for everyone.
-But for those who approach them with sincerity and care, they can open something that nothing else quite reaches.
+For those who approach them with sincerity and care, they can open something that nothing else quite reaches.

 How we hold it